 I immediately turned into a 16-year old version of myself explaining to my dad that I really didn’t realize I was speeding, HONEST!

-Tom barely listened to my sniveling and immediately got to work, because EXCUSES DON’T FIX BROKEN DOORS!
+Tom barely listened to my sniveling, because EXCUSES DON’T FIX BROKEN DOORS!
 He checked the trunk (It closed!
 It opened!
 It latches!)
 Then he sent me and the kids out to lunch so he could get to work, because suddenly “replace garage door weather stripping” was at the very top of his leaving-for-vacation to-do list.